Caja de Muertos Island

 Caja de Muertos (lit.
-'Chest of the Dead'; also in English: Coffin Island) is an uninhabited island off the southern coast of Puerto Rico, in the municipality of Ponce.
+'Chest of the Dead'; also in English: Deadman's Chest or Coffin Island) is an uninhabited island off the southern coast of Puerto Rico, in the municipality of Ponce.
 The island and its surrounding waters are protected by the Caja de Muertos Nature Reserve, because of its native turtle traffic and ecological value of its dry forests and reefs.
 Hikers and beachgoers are often seen in the island, which can be reached by ferry from the La Guancha Boardwalk sector of Ponce Playa.
 Together with Cardona, Ratones, Morrillito, Isla del Frio, Gatas, and Isla de Jueyes, Caja de Muertos is one of seven islands ascribed to the municipality of Ponce.

 History

-It is believed the island is only some 4,000 years old, and stone art left on the island attests it has been visited by man over milennnias.
-Taíno natives made frequent trips to the island on fishing expeditions, and when they were defeated by the Spanish during the 1511 battle of Spanish–Taíno War for Borikén, the natives attempted a retreat to the Caja de Muertos but shortly afterwards they were either captured or killed.
+It is believed the island is only some 4,000 years old, and stone art left on the island attests it has been visited by man over milennnia.
+Taíno natives made frequent trips to the island on fishing expeditions, and when they were colonized by the Spanish during the 1511 battle of Spanish–Taíno War for Borikén, the natives attempted a retreat to the Caja de Muertos but shortly afterwards they were either captured or killed.
 During much of the 17th century, the island is known to have been used as a hideout by pirates and mutineers.
 For example, in 1599-1600 it was used by a group merchants-turned-pirates who, after learning of a Portuguese ship filled with gold, silver, precious stones, other treasures, attacked it and appropriated its contents.
-As they attempted to travel back to England, though, the faced an attempted mutiny and, surviving it, they took refuge at Caja de Muertos.
+As they attempted to travel back to England, though, they faced an attempted mutiny and, surviving it, they took refuge at Caja de Muertos.
 Venturing to the Puerto Rico mainland for provisions, they were killed, except for one, who later confessed to the existence of the hidden treasure.
 The Spanish colonial governor then appropriated the remaining treasure for construction projects among other uses.